 Anthony is an area designer and educator serving as DesignMil's Lead Organizer.
 He has been combining design and education as a freelancer, adjunct professor and cooperating teacher with regional businesses, schools and universities for most of his career.
 These experiences will help Anthony coordinate the DesignMil team and ensure a quality event for all involved this fall.

-Angela serves as a Co-Producer for DesignMil.
+Angela serves as Assistant Organizer for DesignMil.
 Angela is a Senior at UW-Milwaukee pursuing a BFA in Design and Visual Communication.
 She currently works as a Graphic Designer for UW-Milwaukee’s Restaurant Operations.
 Angela joined the team to coordinate DesignMil to aid in providing a great opportunity for nonprofits, designers, developers, students, and Milwaukee alike.

 Cassie joins DesignMil as the co-coordinator for nonprofit organizations and design professionals.
 She recently graduated from UW-Milwaukee and currently holds the position of Studio Manager at Northern Ground.
 Cassie is thrilled to be a part of the Design Mil team because she is passionate about people and eager to make a difference in the Milwaukee community.